Nightlifers

 Michael Lewis – author

-Bill Maher – TV host, comedian
+Bill Maher – comic

 Marilyn Manson – musician

-Barack Obama – political leader
+Barack Obama – politician

 Elvis Presley – musician